Table of contents

 • The size of an array is fixed.
 We must know the size of the array at the time of its creation, hence it is impossible to change its size at runtime.

-• Inserting a new element in an array of elements is expensive because we need to shift elements to create room for new elements to insert.
+• Inserting a new element in an array of elements is expensive because we need to shift elements to create room for new elements to be inserted.

 • Deleting an element in an array is also expensive as it also takes the shifting of elements in the array.